shawlab-moffitt/DRPPM-PATH-SURVEIOR_Manuscript_Supplementary/README.md

 * Parent directory for this analysis: http://shawlab.science/shiny/DRPPM_PATH_SURVEIOR_ExampleUseCases/TARGET_AML_UseCase/

-## Interactve DRPPM-PATH-SURVEIOR R Shiny App featuring the TARGET AML 1031 data
+## Interactive DRPPM-PATH-SURVEIOR R Shiny App featuring the TARGET AML 1031 data

 * An interactive Shiny app that was used to generate a majority of the figures for this use case can be found here:
   * http://shawlab.science/shiny/DRPPM_PATH_SURVEIOR_ExampleUseCases/TARGET_AML_UseCase/TARGET_AML_KMT2A_SurvivalApp/